mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

   * What method of payment will you use?
   * How quickly can writers expect payment?
   * Do you need to collect tax information from them?
-    * In the US, you'll need to [collect a 1099](https://www.irs.gov/forms-pubs/about-form-1099-misc) from any freelancer that you pay more than $600 per year.
+    * In the US, you'll need to [collect a 1099](https://www.irs.gov/forms-pubs/about-form-1099-misc) from any freelancer that you pay more than $600 per year, though this might not be necessary if you're paying them through a marketplace like Upwork.
 * Examples
   * Link to content to serve as the inspiration for what you want.
     * Be specific about what you like about the examples.